-The hobgoblins' shrine venerates Kakobovia (see Bard's Gate by Necromancer Games).
+The hobgoblins' shrine venerates Kakobovia.
 The shrine's decorations are mostly worthless.
 The irreparably broken weapons, armor, and shields that adorn the walls were taken from their fallen enemies during past conflicts.
 The artistically vapid and poorly sewn tapestries celebrating the hobgoblins' glorious victories are riddled with holes and tears.
-The stone statues depict Kakobovia (DC 15 Knowledge [religion] check if not already identified from the symbol on the door).
+The stone statues depict Kakobovia.
 The rudimentary sculptures are poorly crafted and worthless.

 Kamazzoa, the hobgoblin's high priest, prays for guidance from his divine patron after the last military debacle.
-If he is aware of the PCs' incursion, the tribe's spiritual authority prepares for battle.
-He casts desecrate on the altar, granting a +2 profane bonus to the attack and damage rolls of the 2 zombies under his control.
-The spell also adds a +6 profane bonus to the DC to resist negative channeled energy.
-The cleric then bolsters his defenses with resist energy and protection from good.
-An unprepared Kamazzoa takes a different tack.
-He casts divine favor to improve his melee combat skills and then wades into battle.
-If he is not engaged in handto-hand fighting with one of the PCs, he may cast shield of faith or hold person against one of the opposing warriors.
-He fights to the death and if taken alive reveals nothing about the hobgoblin complex or its residents unless magically forced to do so.
+If he is aware of the characters' incursion, the tribe's spiritual authority prepares for battle.
+He fights to the death, and, if taken alive, reveals nothing about the hobgoblin complex or its residents unless magically forced to do so.
 As the chieftain's most trusted advisor, he knows the complex's layout and its current strength.